ak2316-cam/website/src/index.md

 ## Welcome!
 I'm Adam and this is where I put stuff.

 I'm a first year Mathematics student at the [University of Cambridge](https://www.undergraduate.study.cam.ac.uk/courses/mathematics), studying at [Gonville and Caius](https://www.cai.cam.ac.uk) College.
-Currently, I'm also an intern at [Evervault](https://evervault.com), working on making the web a more secure place.
+Currently, I'm also spending the summer as an Engineer at [Evervault](https://evervault.com), working on making the web a more secure place.

 My main goal in setting up this website is to have a place to put my [lecture notes](/lecture-notes/), along with some of the [olympiad materials](/olympiads/) that I have accumulated.
 I also have a [blog](/all-posts/), where I write about things that interest me.

 ## Recent posts